 Ashlee Hoppe is a Learning Specialist at Summit Ridge Middle School who works to foster communication within her school, the district, and among local and state leadership.
 Ashlee is the Communications Action Team Chair in order to make educator voices heard and foster relationships with the people making the decisions in education, ensuring stronger schools for our communities and students.

-Ethic Minority Outreach Action Team Chair
+Ethnic Minority Outreach Action Team Chair

 Sarah Gallagher is a graduate of Jeffco Public Schools, and currently teaching at the same middle school she and her twin sister attended.
 Sarah has taught for thirteen years, with experience that includes visual arts and middle school ESL.
 Sarah is the Equity Minority Outreach Action Team Chair, and fights for the equitable and fair treatment of educators and students of color.
 She was a key player in writing the first equity language in JCEA’s contract, which is the first of it’s kind in the state, and has been holding the district leadership accountable.
-With two Master’s degrees and a Principal license, Sarah hopes to bring her classroom experience, passion for equity and diversity, and love for education to a leadership role.
+With two Master’s degrees and a administrator license, Sarah hopes to bring her classroom experience, passion for equity and diversity, and love for education to a leadership role.
 When not teaching, Sarah is living an adventure- filled life with her husband Stewart and their daughters, Eva and Alana.

 Early Career Educator Action Team Chair